A character sheet for the heroes and villains of The Wonderful 101 Be aware of spoilers, both marked and unmarked.

 - Set Right What Once Went Wrong: Their ultimate goal.

 - Sociopathic Hero: Despite their original good intentions, all of them are a little too gleeful at mass murdering all of humanity or with fighting.

-- Well-Intentioned Extremist: GEATHJERK's goal is to save the galaxy from the future threat of humanity and The Greater Galactic Coalition... though they do end up becoming a tyrannical empire of their own in the process.
+- Well-Intentioned Extremist: GEATHJERK's goal is to save the galaxy from the future threat of humanity and The Greater Galactic Imperium, but they end up becoming a tyrannical empire of their own in the process.

-- You Already Changed The Past: Their goal to travel back in time to wipe out humanity and their allied races before they formed The Greater Galactic Coalition could have possibly resulted in the formation of the GGC.
+- You Already Changed the Past: Their goal to travel back in time to wipe out humanity and their allied races before they formed The Greater Galactic Coalition (and later Imperium) could have possibly resulted in the formation of the GGC.
 They apparently have no inkling of this possibility.

 - Abnormal Ammo: In the second GEATHJERK invasion, he toted a one-shot pistol that fired sword blades.
 Given that Laambo is the size of a house, said blades were as long as school buses.
 This is the weapon that killed Wonder-Red's father.